potato-panda/net-lab-project/README.md

 		3. Adjusted IP services and addressing according to these changes
 	2. Implemented access port security and root guard to secure Layer 2 networking
 	3. Added an isolated subnet for future implementation of secure storage
+- 08/11/2025
+  1. Converted Undefined host to iSCSITarget serving a iSCSI VD to LAB-PRIMARY